Tax filing FAQ

-- Even if you don’t receive a tax statement form, you generally must report income less than $10 on your tax return.
-The total amount of income earned in 2017 in your account(s) can be viewed in the Activity Detail section on your last financial statements for 2017 and on your Ameriprise annual financial statement (available only on ameriprise.com).
+- Even if you don’t receive a tax statement form, you generally must report all income on your tax return, including amounts less than $10.
+The total amount of income earned in 2018 in your account(s) can be viewed in the Activity Detail section on your last financial statements for 2018 and on your Ameriprise annual financial statement (available only on ameriprise.com).

 IRS Publication 550 (Investment Income and Expenses) defines a wash sale:

 A wash sale occurs when you sell or trade stock or securities at a loss and within 30 days before or after the sale you:

 - Buy a substantially identical stock or securities